 RELATED: 30 Top Things to Do in Brooklyn with Preschool Age Kids

-The water features here are music-themed, with horns spraying water and a harp with strings of water.
+The water features at Harmony Playground in Prospect Park are music-themed, with horns spraying water and a harp with strings of water.
 Photo by the author

 Harmony Playground — Prospect Park